-For each experiment, we inject 1000 faults of each type and find how many faults are activated9.
-We calculate the coverage as the probability that an activated fault will not lead to an SDC [18].
+For each experiment, we inject 1000 faults of each type and count how many faults are activated (over 75% of the injected faults are activated in our experiments).
+We calculate the coverage as the probability that an activated fault will not lead to an SDC [20].
 In other words, $coverage = 1 - SDC_f$, where SDC_f is the fraction of activated faults that lead to an SDC.
-Thus the coverage includes faults that lead to program crashes/hangs as well as masked faults.
+Thus the coverage includes faults that lead to program crashes or hangs as well as masked faults.
 In reality, even an unprotected program will typically have non-zero coverage due to natural redundancies and memory protections provided by the operating system, and hence we measure the coverage of the program both with and without BLOCKWATCH.